amplab/snap/README.md

 # SNAP

-Scalable Nucleotide Alignment Program - <http://snap.cs.berkeley.edu>
+Scalable Nucleotide Alignment Program - <https://www.microsoft.com/en-us/research/project/snap/>

 ## Overview

 SNAP is a fast and accurate aligner for short DNA reads.
 It is optimized for modern read lengths of 100 bases or higher, and takes advantage of these reads to align data quickly through a hash-based indexing scheme.

+It also includes support for sorting, marking duplicates and indexing its results, eliminating the need for several pipeline stages used by other aligners.

 ## Binaries